DorielRivalet/MHFZ_Overlay/FAQ.md

 2. You want to look for the Output Controller option and select Xbox 360.
 3. Apply changes and restart overlay.

+If DS4Windows does not work for you, you can search for alternatives, but it is not known whether those alternatives are compatible with the overlay.
+If you find an alternative that is compatible with the overlay, you can communicate with us about it so we can add it here.

 ## How does this overlay compare to other Monster Hunter overlays?

 |    | mhf-z overlay v0.25.0 (DorielRivalet) | MHFZ_Overlay v0.1.0 (Imulion) | mhf_displayer v1.6.2 (suzaku01) |